v0v04ka/puppet2conf/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install puppet2conf

 ## Usage
 For example add following to your Rakefile in puppet module for complete documentation generation (including puppet strings generate)
 ```ruby